mohigup/spark-ml-prediction/README.md

 **Problem Statement**

-Use data mining to predict sightings of the Red-winged Blackbird in birding checklists
+Use data mining to predict sightings of the Red-winged Blackbird (Agelaius phoeniceus) in each birding session as accurately as possible.

 **Methodology**